 I am honest to a fault and will not tolerate those who do not extend the same courtesy.

 That was the trouble with explaining with words.
 If you explained with gunpowder, people listened.”― Dean F. Wilson, Dustrunner

 I am a mother to two grown children, two bonus children, and two former bonus children, all whom I love deeply.
 I have five grandchildren with a sixth on the way and a fur-baby.
 A widow, (I list that last because I will not let the term define me), and a friend who wears her heart on her sleeve (but I know my heart belongs in my chest where it’s protected- working on that).

-I have a wonderful man in my life who helps me feel cherished.
+My new husband Bill helps me feel cherished.
 He doesn’t mind if I talk about Larry and that endears him to me even more.